qsymmachus/resume/resume.md

 Being a great engineer requires more than pure technical skills, especially at the senior level.
 Here are some I think are important:

 * __Project management__: I have experience leading technical projects from start to finish.
 I enjoy collaborating with other teams and non-technical coworkers to solve shared problems.
-I also leave my ego out of it.
 * __Why, not just how__: The best code is code that doesn't have to be written.
-I aim to prioritize work that will have the highest impact.
+I prioritize work that will have the highest impact.
 * __Collaboration__: Engineers work in teams – I do my best work when I increase the impact of my teammates.
 I regularly mentor those who can learn from me, and seek out mentorship from those who can teach me.

 #### Experience

 ##### Senior Software Engineer II, Credit Karma 2019/06 – present
-* Twice the power of an ordinary senior software engineer(?)
-* Lead engineer on the dev efficiency team, a group of force multipliers building tools that speed up software development across the company.
+* Lead engineer on the dev efficiency team.
+We build tools that speed up development and deployment across the company.
-* Currently building powerful and elegant tools that allow teams to manage their service deployments on a Kubernetes cluster.
+* Building powerful and elegant tools that allow teams to manage their service deployments on Kubernetes clusters.
-  * Blue/green deploys, service scaling, job management, and more through a slick web UI and CLI.
+  * Blue/green deploys, service scaling, job management, health monitoring and more through a slick web UI and CLI.
+* I partner with other teams to learn what they need to do their jobs, and get it built.
+* I get my hands dirty deploying and debugging our tools across multiple clusters.

 ##### Senior Software Engineer, Credit Karma, 2017/03 – 2019/05
 * Built a performant, distributed system for selecting, rendering, and sending notifications (email and push notifications).